v7labs/darwin-py/README.md

 ## Usage as a Command Line Interface (CLI)

 Once installed, `darwin` is accessible as a command line tool.
-A useful way to navigate the CLI usage is trough the help command `-h/--help` which will provide additional information for each command available.
+A useful way to navigate the CLI usage is through the help command `-h/--help` which will provide additional information for each command available.